XenosLu/xlmp/README.md

 # lwmps - Light web mp4 play system
 ### lwmps is a light web media play system based on WSGI.
-Original developed in PHP, now rewrited in Python.
+Original developed in PHP, now rewrited in Python3.
 ### You can play mp4 video from other device through any html5 web browser in your LAN.

 ### I'm working on to add dlna playback support, and already works in an ungracefully way.